saikat-says-cool/judgi/API_SUMMARY.md

 *   **Accessibility**: `aria-label` attributes have been added to all icon-only buttons across the application for improved screen reader support.
 *   **Code Maintainability**: The `parseAIResponse` function has been refactored into a shared utility (`src/utils/aiResponseParser.ts`) to centralize AI response parsing logic, improving code maintainability and scalability.
 *   **Voice Input**: Integrated a `VoiceRecorder` component into chat input fields, allowing users to record audio, see a visual audio level, and transcribe it into the input box using AssemblyAI's REST API. **The `VoiceRecorder` component has been refactored to ensure robust lifecycle management, preventing premature stopping and correctly triggering transcription after audio collection.
 A `isTranscribingAudio` state has been added to disable input and display a loading spinner during the transcription process, providing clear user feedback.**
+*   **Browser Retention/State Persistence**: The `useEffect` hooks in `ChatPage.tsx` and `CanvasEditorPage.tsx` have been refined to ensure that the component's state (chat messages, document content, etc.) is correctly loaded or reset based on the URL parameters (`conversationId` or `documentId`), preventing loss of context when navigating away and returning to a tab.

 This summary highlights the key technical components and their interactions, forming the foundation of the JudgiAI application.